Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Result: A full research report identifying areas of strength and weakness in Lakewood.

-Researcher | 2018
+Designer | 2018

 Approach: Ethnographic Research was the course of action, with a focus on how people use their closets, what pain points they experience, and how lighting plays a role in their lives and in their closets.